YoungEun Kim

 Sound performance series

-This sound performance was realized at the Solomon Building, located in the middle of the vast second-hand market called Hwanghak-dong Market, Hwanghak-dong, Seoul.
-This market is also nicknamed “The Last Market,” as everything that has been used up flows past here before it is discarded.
-The fan-shaped Solomon Building sits in one of the many market alleys.
-Upon entering, one can experience an unexpected visual block, in contrast to its eye-catching surroundings.
-Actively exploring the interior of this building, one will find small, invisible rooms that are hidden and overlapped behind its walls.
-In the market’s heyday, these rooms were used for tiny stores.
-As of today, they are quietly hiding on top of each other.
-The discovery of these rooms reinvigorated my perception of the whole building, and motivated me to reimagine its less-noticed features such as an elevator moving behind closed doors or a fanning veranda alongside a curved wall.
+This sound performance was held at the Solomon Building, located in the heart of Hwanghak-dong Market, a vast second-hand market in Seoul.
+The market, often referred to as “The Last Market,” is a place where items that have been used to their fullest flow in before being discarded.
+The fan-shaped Solomon Building stands tall in one of the market’s alleys.
+Upon entering, visitors experience an unexpected visual blockage, in stark contrast to the eye-catching surroundings.
+As one explores the interior of the building, small, hidden rooms stacked behind the walls are discovered.
+These rooms were once used as small shops during the market’s heyday, but today they lie quietly, overlapped.
+The discovery of these hidden rooms stimulated my imagination and made me rethink other unnoticed aspects of the building, such as an elevator moving behind a door or a veranda wrapping around the building behind a curved wall.

-The first floor has a myriad of small, pie-slice rooms connected side by side into a fan shape, all hidden behind a curved wall; a small elevator constantly moves between the first and sixth floors, heard from behind a door and a wall; and the sixth floor has five more rooms surrounding a large central space.
-Such spaces where visibility is interrupted become re-identified as aural spaces and can thus be sensed in entirely different ways.
-I have experienced that, through my previous works, such as Room 401, sound can delineate the essential physicality and the sense of place of a visually featureless or entirely invisible space—what I like to think of as an aural space.
-I conceived a sound performance involving voices and walls based on the Solomon Building’s potential as a powerful aural space.
+The first floor is lined with numerous small rooms arranged in a pie-slice pattern, hidden behind a curved wall.
+A small elevator moves intermittently between the first and sixth floors, heard from behind a door and a wall.
+The sixth floor contains five additional rooms surrounding a large central space.
+In such spaces, where visibility is obstructed, aural experiences take on a new identity, allowing the space to be sensed in an entirely different way.
+From previous works, such as Room 401, I have learned that sound can reveal the physicality and sense of place of visually featureless or entirely invisible spaces—what I refer to as aural spaces.
+I conceived this sound performance, centered around voices and walls, by tapping into the potential of the Solomon Building as a powerful aural space.

-During the performance, performers hide themselves in spaces from where they cannot see or touch one another, and continue their performances according to other performers’ faint sounds and the conductor’s remote signals.
-The audience, too, is placed in a situation in which they cannot view the performers, and only through sound can they trace the performers’ positions or imagine and interpret the spaces they inhabit.
+During the performance, the performers conceal themselves in spaces where they cannot see or touch each other.
+They continue their performances based on the faint sounds of other performers and the conductor’s remote signals.
+The audience, likewise, cannot see the performers.
+They are left to track the performers’ positions or imagine the spaces they occupy, interpreting them solely through sound.

 (KR)